9 of the Best Dunedin Walks and Where to Treat Yourself Afterwards

 Photo supplied by Dunedin NZ.

 The Organ Pipes are a 10-million-year-old geological marvel resembling, well, organ pipes.
 A steady climb through pine forest and native bush will reveal columnar basalt pillars rising out of the Mount Cargill forest, created long ago during the volcanic formation of Dunedin.
-Pack shoes with good grip as a short climb up the pillars themselves will reveal breathtaking panoramic views across Dunedin City and its surroundings.
+Pack shoes with good grip as a short climb up the pillars themselves will reveal breathtaking panoramic views across the city and its surroundings.

 Tackling this walk certainly deserves a treat.
-Make your way to historic Port Chalmers and pop into Union Co Café – a local favourite serving up locally roasted espresso and freshly baked goods from smoked fish pies to panforte and vegan chocolate chunk cookies.
-Settle in to watch the Port and bask in the glory of your adventures.
+Make your way to historic Port Chalmers and pop into Union Co. café, a local favourite serving up locally roasted espresso and freshly baked goods from smoked fish pies to panforte and vegan chocolate chunk cookies.
+Settle in to watch the port activity and bask in the glory of your adventures.

 Photo supplied by Dunedin NZ.

-Otago Harbour walk and cycleway + Glenfalloch Gardens Café and Restaurant
+Otago Harbour Walk and Cycleway + Glenfalloch Café and Restaurant

-430 Portobello Road, Macandrew Bay, Dunedin (Glenfalloch Gardens Café and Restaurant)
+430 Portobello Road, Macandrew Bay, Dunedin (Glenfalloch Café and Restaurant)

-The Otago Harbour walk and cycleway is another iconic Dunedin spot and a must-do for visitors and locals alike.
+The Otago Harbour walk and cycleway is another iconic Dunedin must-do, for visitors and locals alike.

 This walkway has been thoughtfully established to allow for walking, cycling and running while taking in the sights of the Otago Harbour.
-Seats are dotted along the path, where you can take a quiet moment to rest your legs and soak in the changing vistas.
-With views well-worthy of an aesthetic Instagram feed, you can park up and keep watch for visitors to the city - including boats, ships, sea birds, seals and even dolphins (if you’re super lucky).
+Seats are dotted along the path, from which you can take a quiet moment to rest your legs and soak in the changing vistas.
+With views well worthy of an aesthetic Instagram feed, you can park up and keep watch for visitors to the city – including boats, ships, seabirds, seals and even dolphins (if you’re super lucky).

 Photo supplied by Dunedin NZ.

-Sandfly Bay & Pack a Picnic at Marbecks Foodstore
+Sandfly Bay + Pack a Picnic from Marbecks Foodstore

 Wall Street Mall 16/211 George Street, Dunedin (Marbecks)

-A trail over farmland turns into a sandy track where you can stop at various viewing platforms for magnificent views and make your way to the beach to check out the wildlife, headlands and coastal rock formations including Lion Rock.
+A trail over farmland turns into a sandy track along which you can stop at various viewing platforms for magnificent views.
+Make your way out to the beach to check out the wildlife, headlands and coastal rock formations, including Lion Rock.

-For this trip, we recommend packing a picnic from Marbecks Foodstore before heading off down the Peninsula.
-Offering a range of specialty groceries, their friendly French deli staff can help you pack a luxurious lunch box or take away charcuterie of high-quality meats, cheeses and condiments for your ocean adventures.
+For this trip, we recommend packing a picnic from Marbecks Foodstore before heading off down the peninsula.
+Offering a range of specialty groceries their friendly French deli staff can help you pack a luxurious lunch box, or take away a selection of charcuterie, cheeses and condiments for your ocean adventures.

 Photo supplied by Dunedin NZ.

-The Saint Clair to Seconds Beach walk is an iconic Dunedin stroll if there ever was one.
+The St Clair to Second Beach walk is an iconic Dunedin stroll if there ever was one.
 Start by taking an amble along the St Clair Esplanade – a promenade dotted with bars, restaurants and seaside shops.

-Watch the surfers and maybe even some sassy seals before following the path past the Hot Salt Water Pool to another Dunedin sandy paradise – Seconds Beach.
+Watch the surfers and maybe even spy some sassy seals before following the path past the Hot Salt Water Pool to another Dunedin sandy paradise: Second Beach.
 Keep your ears open as you walk – volcanic boulders roll in the tides, creating a soundscape worthy of a meditation app.

 A gently meandering trail ends at a headland, providing the perfect spot to take in the spectacular views back up the Otago Coast.
 This walk is a short trip from the city centre and is wheelchair accessible.